LSSTDESC/CLMM/INSTALL.md

     pip install https://github.com/yymao/FoFCatalogMatching/archive/master.zip
 ```

-To open up a notebook from nersc in your browser, you will need to go to the [nersc jupyter portal](https://jupyter.nersc.gov) and sign in.
+To open up a notebook from NERSC in your browser, you will need to go to the [nersc jupyter portal](https://jupyter.nersc.gov) and sign in.
 You will need to make this conda environment available in the kernel list:

 ```bash
     python -m ipykernel install --user --name=conda-clmmenv